tonywang0621/noise-robust-time-series-tracking/README.md

 - The Kalman gain increases.
 - The filter responds more strongly to new observations.

 ---
+### Transition to Higher-Dimensional Models While the one-dimensional random walk model illustrates the basic principles of Kalman filtering, many real-world systems involve multiple interacting states.
+For example, tracking an object's position requires not only its location but also its velocity.
+To capture such dynamics, we extend the framework to a two-dimensional position–velocity model, which demonstrates how the Kalman filter scales to more complex systems.
+---

 ## Part II: Two-Dimensional Position–Velocity Model